Exr0nProjects/neural_net_cpp/README.md

 ## Current Status

+I never finished converting the code to work with CUDA, so that remains a project for another date.

-Part of the way through transitioning to paralell processing, I realized that working with cross device memory efficiently is difficult.
+~~Part of the way through transitioning to paralell processing, I realized that working with cross device memory efficiently is difficult.
-I am currently researching existing strategies for optimization, such as in place matrix transposition (which is surprisingly difficult) and otherwise reconsidering life choices.
+I am currently researching existing strategies for optimization, such as in place matrix transposition (which is surprisingly difficult) and otherwise reconsidering life choices.~~

-I've also been working on some side projects, so this one is somewhat on hold for the moment.
-Until then!
+~~I've also been working on some side projects, so this one is somewhat on hold for the moment.
+Until then!~~

 ## Summary